-Because money is the lifeblood of businesses, pricing is one of the most considered factors before engaging with an ecommerce platform.
+Because money is the lifeblood of businesses, pricing is one of the most considered factors before engaging with an eCommerce platform.

 Magento Community Edition, as mentioned, is free of charge.
-This means that its source code is freely downloadable but still gives merchants all critical functionalities of an online store.
+This means that its source code is freely downloadable but still gives merchants all the critical functionalities of an online store.
 Additionally, it can also be customizable by developers to satisfy merchants’ needs.

 Otherwise, Magento pricing is based on a tiered model regarding different ranges of GMV (gross merchandise value).
 Magento Enterprise Edition license cost starts from $22,000 per year.
 For Magento Cloud Edition, the license cost starts from $40,000 per year.